dgmouris/code_as_whiteboard_presentation/slides.md

 ## I love Excalidraw and the Web paint extension

-I love to draw for my ideas so that I can explain what my words can not.
+I love to draw my ideas so that I can explain what my words can not.

 ## There was nothing for vscode

 I spend a lot of my days explaining ideas and explaining code.

-I wanted a really small way make images and describe my code.
+I wanted a really small way make images and draw on my code.

 ## Scratch your own itch

-This was my problem and I just tried to solve it as minimally as possible.
+This was my problem and I just tried to solve it as minimally as possible and in the shortest amount of time.

 ---
 layout: image-right